 The 19th Amendment was ratified in 1920, but this landmark event was neither the beginning nor the end of the story for women and their struggle for the right to vote.
 Join us in 2020 as we commemorate this centennial year with 12 stories from our holdings for you to save, print, or share.
-June’s quote comes from First Lady Abigail Adams.
+July’s quote comes from First Lady Abigail Adams.

 Want to hear more from Abigail Adams?
 Join us on Facebook on July 9 as Abigail, portrayed by a re-enactor, tells us about her response to hearing that independence had been declared.